askharley/askharley-blog/src/posts/07-what-is-recoil-exactly.md

 Atoms are units of states.
 The purpose of the atom is to house our stateful data and allow us to update and subscribe to that data.
 What this means is that whenever an atom is updated to a new value, the components that are subscribed will re-render and be provided with the updated data.
 You could begin to see how atoms could replace the use of the `useState()` hook passing down the same data to multiple children from the parents (this is also known as prop drilling).

-Selectors are pure functions (a function that has the same return value provided the same input and has no side effects) which either accept atoms or either selectors.
+Selectors are pure functions (a function that has the same return value provided the same input and has no side effects) which either accept atoms or selectors.
 Selectors can help us to calculate derived or manipulated data (thusly mitigating the need for a reducer).

 ---